ahroach/opal_suspend/README.md

 As an example of typical invocation, using `sedutil`'s parameters for PBKDF2 to hash the input password:

-	opal_key_store /dev/nvme0n1
+	opal_key_save /dev/nvme0n1

-To view the key that is provided to the drive:
+To view the key that is provided for the drive:

-	opal_key_store -p /dev/nvme0n1
+	opal_key_save -p /dev/nvme0n1

 To pass a password in the clear to the drive, without hashing:

-	opal_key_store -n /dev/nvme0n1
+	opal_key_save -n /dev/nvme0n1

-And to pass a binary key directly to the drive:
+And to save a hexadecimal key directory, to be passed to the drive:

-	opal_key_store -x 00112233445566778899aabbccddeeff00112233445566778899aabbccddeeff /dev/nvme0n1
+	opal_key_save -x 00112233445566778899aabbccddeeff00112233445566778899aabbccddeeff /dev/nvme0n1

 Higher-level userspace tools
 ----------------------------

 This toolset includes a wrapper script, `opal_suspend_enable`, that requests provides keys to kernel for each identified NVMe drive.
-It stores a marker at `/run/opal_suspend_enabled` so other processes can check to see that the keys have been saved.
+It saves a marker at `/run/opal_suspend_enabled` so other processes can check to see that the keys have been saved.